France-Travail/gabarit/gabarit/template_api/api_project/README.md

 # FastAPI ⚡ {{package_name}}

-> Thanks for using gabarit to kick start your `{{package_name}}` project 😁
+> Thanks for using gabarit to kickstart your `{{package_name}}` project 😁
 >
 > We are very interested in your feedbacks so don't hesitate to open an issue to tell us
 > how you feel about this template.
 >
-> We also welcome community contributions so feel free to open pull resquest.
+> We also welcome community contributions so feel free to open pull resquests.

 **Usefull links :**
 - [📗 FastAPI documentation](https://fastapi.tiangolo.com/)